hitobito/development/README.md

 ## Windows preparation
 The suggested approach for Hitobito development on Windows uses VSCode.
-VSCode provides the required extensions for integration of Docker and WSL 2.
+VSCode provides extensions for integration of Docker and WSL 2.
 The next steps will prepare Windows for WSL 2, Docker and VSCode.

 ### WSL 2